 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law in the United States.
 The CARES Act provides relief to U.S. corporations through financial assistance programs and modifications to certain income tax provisions.
-The Company is applying certain beneficial provisions of the CARES Act, including the payroll tax deferral and the alternative minimum tax acceleration (see Note 6, Income Taxes, to the Consolidated Financial Statements, including in Part II, Item 8 of this report).
+The Company applied certain beneficial provisions of the CARES Act, including the payroll tax deferral and the alternative minimum tax acceleration.
+As of March 31, 2023, the Company had repaid all amounts deferred under the CARES Act (see Note 5, Income Taxes, to the Financial Statements for more information).

-The Pandemic has had an impact on the Company's human capital.
-While our Santa Ana product and commercial operations facility has remained open, easing of Pandemic restrictions imposed by local and state authorities have allowed a portion of our workforce to return to our various facilities while others continue to work remotely.
+COVID-19 has had an impact on the Company's human capital.
+While our Santa Ana product and commercial operations facility remained open throughout the Pandemic, many of our employees worked remotely during the past three years.
+With the recent easing of COVID-19 related restrictions imposed by local and state authorities, a larger portion of our workforce has returned to our various facilities while others continue to work remotely.
 The Company's information technology infrastructure has proven sufficiently flexible to minimize disruptions in required duties and responsibilities.
-Additionally, we have been able to timely file financial reports.
-We believe we have the right infrastructure to efficiently work remotely for the balance of the Pandemic.
-We do not expect to incur significant costs to safely reopen our facilities to all our employees.
+We believe we have the infrastructure to efficiently work remotely during COVID-19's current endemic stage and well into the future.

-The Company assessed the impacts of the Pandemic on the estimates and assumptions used in preparing these audited consolidated financial statements.
-The estimates and assumptions used in these assessments were based on management's judgment and may be subject to change as new events occur and additional information is obtained.
-In particular, there is significant uncertainty about the duration and extent of the impact of the Pandemic and its resulting impact on global economic conditions.
-If economic conditions caused by the Pandemic do not recover as currently estimated by management, the Company's financial condition, cash flows and results of operations may be materially impacted.
-See below for areas that required more judgments and estimates as a result of the Pandemic.
-The Company will continue to assess the effect on its operations by monitoring the spread of the Pandemic and the actions implemented to combat the virus throughout the world.
-As a result, our assessment of the impact of the Pandemic may change.
+The Company assessed the impacts of COVID-19 on the estimates and assumptions used in preparing our financial statements.
+The estimates and assumptions used in our assessments were based on management's judgment and may be subject to change as new events occur and additional information is obtained.
+In particular, there is significant uncertainty about the duration and extent of the impact of COVID-19, which has entered an endemic stage, and its resulting impact on global economic conditions.
+If economic conditions caused by COVID-19 do not recover as currently estimated by management, the Company's financial condition, cash flows and results of operations may be materially impacted.
+The Company will continue to assess the effect of COVID-19 on its operations and the actions implemented to combat the virus throughout the world.
+As a result, our assessment of the impact of COVID-19 may change.